denpeshkov/cs-notes/100 Go Mistakes/Code and Project Organization.md

 - Clients need to create a variable to pass it's address as a pointer
 - Clients need to pass an empty struct for a default configuration

-## Using Setters
+## Using Exported Fields Directly

-We could use setters to config the server after instantiation
+We could use directly exported fields (or setters) to config the server after instantiation.
+For example like an `http.Server` in the standard library

 That approach also has downsides:

 - The server may be in inconsistent state during configuration
 - It also precludes the possibility of making a type immutable

+But, ignoring this issues this approach is useful and the most simple one

 ## Builder Pattern